Creating Bre-B Keys

 - Create a Key: Map a

-) with the Create Keys endpoint. - Update a Key: Change the associated account (e.g., if the user switches financial entities).
+key_valueto an account (account_id) with the Create Key endpoint. - Update a Key: Change the associated account (e.g., if the user switches financial entities).

 - Suspend a Key: Block key temporarily for security reasons.